Welcome to UNM Online

 The nature of online education allows UNM to deliver academic content beyond New Mexico’s borders.
 There are state and federal regulations in place to ensure students are protected and receive a quality education.
 Legal provides an overview of accreditation and compliance information critical for online students.

-Degree programs are fully online.
+Most degree programs are fully online.
 On occasion, a few classes may have one or more special synchronous meetings during the semester.
 Online students, courses, and degrees are supported by UNM Online.
 Within each UNM Online degree program description, departmental contact information is located on the right side of the web page.
-Students inquire directly with the appropriate academic department for program admission requirements.
+Students may inquire directly with the appropriate academic department for program admission requirements.
 Accelerated Online Programs offer quality-reviewed 8-week courses packaged into fully and partially online degrees.

 Tuition and Fees